Getting Started with Container Apps

 show_allparameter as false it will list only running containers, true will list all containers both running and stopped.

 SELECT stop_container(<container_id>)- Stop a running container, but leaves it on the filesystem.

 SELECT start_container(<container_id>)- Starts a container that is currently in a stopped state.

 SELECT container_logs(<container_id>)- Show the logs from a container.

-There are a number of examples we’ve provided within our docs to help you get started.
-If an example app you’re looking for isn’t here you can feel free to still run it yourself, and if you’d need help in the form of a quickstart let us know which app and well aim to get it documented.
+There are a number of examples we've provided within our docs to help you get started.
+If an example app you're looking for isn't here, give it a try and let us know if you need any help.